varabyte/kobweb/README.md

 ```

 You'll be asked a few questions required for setting up your project.
 When prompted for a folder name, it will create
-the folder _within_ your current directory, so you don't have to worry about it overwriting any files.
+the folder _within_ your current directory, so you don't have to worry about it exploding files everywhere.

 When finished, you'll have a basic project with three pages - a home page, an about page, and a markdown page - and some
 components (which are collections of reusable, composable pieces).
 Your own directory structure should look something